-Na me of subsidiaries Principal activities Country of incorporation Effective equity by the Co 2015 % + GB Yachts Pte.
-Ltd. The subsidiary discontinued its yacht manufacturing operations in Singapore and disposed of the plant in June 2009.
-The subsidiary provides certain management services to the Malaysia, United States and Australia subsidiaries.
-Singapore 100 100 Grand Banks Yachts Ltd The subsidiary carried out the Group's sales activities in the US and several independently owned dealers around the world.
-United States of America 100 100 Grand Banks Yachts Sales LLC The subsidiary was incorporated in 2009.
-It sold new and previously owned yachts and was involved in the brokerage business in Seattle, Washington.
-It was dissolved during the financial year.
+Na me of subsidiaries Principal activities Country of incorporation Effective eq held by the 2016 % - + GB Yachts Pte.
+Ltd. The subsidiary carried out the Group's sales activities and provides certain management services to the Malaysia, United States and Australia subsidiaries.
+Singapore 100 100 Grand Banks Yachts Ltd The subsidiary carried out the Group's sales and marketing activities in the US.
+It also sells new and previously-owned yachts and is involved in brokerage sales in the US.
 United States of America 100 100 @ Grand Banks Yachts Sdn.
 Bhd.
-The subsidiary operates the manufacturing plant in Malaysia and is involved in the sale of luxury yachts.
-Malaysia 100 100 Grand Banks Yachts Australia Pty Ltd The subsidiary carried out the Group's sales activities in Australia.
-It has been inactive since March 2014.
+The subsidiary operates the manufacturing plant in Malaysia and sells the manufactured yachts to the Singapore and Australia subsidiaries.
+Malaysia 100 100 Grand Banks Yachts Australia Pty Ltd Inactive Australia 100 100 @ Palm Beach Motor Yacht Co Pty Ltd The subsidiary operates the manufacturing plant in Australia and sells the manufactured yachts to the Singapore subsidiary and domestic customers.
 Australia 100 100